 Welcome to Acorn Adventures, sponsored by Putnam Bank.
 We visit a different location and have a different topic each month.
 We hope to see you in The Last Green Valley on all of the Acorn Adventures!
 Be sure to “like” us on Facebook!

 ACORN ADVENTURES ARE HAPPENING!

-Join Ranger Marcy each month for an Acorn Adventure!
+Join a TLGV each month for an Acorn Adventure!
 As always see the PIX page and SEASONS page for fun and info on past Acorn Adventures.
 You can find Acorn Adventures listed on our online Events Calendar and on our Facebook Events page.

 2017 Acorn Adventures!

 (For info on past Acorn Adventures, keep scrolling down!)

 Sunday, September 10, 2017, 1-2:30pm: Opacum’s Thompson Forever Preserve, Southbridge

 October 2017: Celebrate and attend as many Walktober experiences as you can – there are tons of family friendly options!

 Sunday, November 5, 2017, 1-2:30pm: Lisbon Meadows Park & Trails – go fly a kite under a rising full moon